 Financial obligations between the programs may differ.
-Ex-SPED beneficiaries have the complete cost of services paid for, while SPED beneficiaries are charged a service fee.
-However the fee for services is minor when comparing to purchasing these same services from private elder care service providers.
+Ex-SPED beneficiaries have the complete cost of services covered, while SPED beneficiaries may be charged a service fee.
+However the fee for services is minor when compared to purchasing these same services from private elder care service providers.
 Services covered by these programs include: